 In the Paraphrases Matrix, paraphrases you have written for cases or groups can be displayed together and compared in a table view.
 The table columns are formed by either documents, document groups, or document sets, and their respective paraphrases are listed in each column.

-Opening the Paraphrases Matrix
+Creating a Paraphrases Matrix

 To open the Paraphrases Matrix:

-- A dialog window will appear in which you can drag and drop documents, document groups or document sets from the “Documents System”.
+- A dialog window will appear in which you can drag and drop documents, document groups, or document sets from the “Documents System”.
 Each row in the selection window will later form a column in the Paraphrases Matrix.

 Click OK and MAXQDA will display the Paraphrases Matrix.